frankiesanjana/bake-it-better/README.md

 <img src="docs/readme-images/build-and-deployment/heroku-new.png" alt="Image showing Heroku new app button">

-- Choose a unique name for your app and select your region, then click "Create app":
+- Choose a unique name for your app and select your region, then click "Create app".
+Note that unlike GitHub, the name must be unique across all of Heroku, not just unique to your own account:

 <img src="docs/readme-images/build-and-deployment/heroku-create-app.png" alt="Image showing Heroku new app data">